4 Easy DIY Hanukkah (Chanukah) Decorations to Make at Home

 Does this sound familiar?

-One of the great things about the these projects is that you can make them from items you probably already have around the home.
+One of the great things about these Hanukkah DIY projects is that you can whip them from items you probably already have around the home.
 And if you have little kids, so much the better.
-You'll likely be finished with these easy Hanukkah decorations by the time it takes your significant other to find your great-grandmother's menorah.
+You'll likely be finished with these easy decorations by the time it takes your significant other to find your great-grandmother's menorah.

 Do you prefer to make your Hanukkah decorations, or buy them?